cdapio/cdap/cdap-docs/hydrator-manual/source/introduction.rst

 - When a connection has been made from one node to a target node, you can remove the connection by grabbing the end with the arrow symbol and dragging it off the target node.

-- All pipelines must have unique names, and a pipeline cannot be saved over an existing one of the same name.
+- All pipelines must have unique names, and a pipeline **cannot be saved over an existing pipeline** of the same name.
 Instead, increment the name (from *Demo* to *Demo-1*) with each new cloning of a pipeline.